Playing Mastermind with Wordle-like Feedback: The First Case.

-\begin{proposition} In a Clear Mastermind game with $k$ positions and $k$ colors, the codebreaker knows that the answer is a permutation of $\{1,2,\cdots,k\}$.
-Then the codemaker can give feedback by using \Cref{str}, so the answer set always contains more than one string after $k-2$ rounds, i.e. $|P_{k-2}|>1$. \end{proposition} \begin{remark} It can be inferred from \Cref{prop:2} that any codebreaker cannot solve the puzzle in $k-1$ rounds facing \Cref{str}.
-Consequently, \Cref{prop:1} can be deduced by \Cref{prop:2}. \end{remark}
+\begin{proposition} If the codemaker provides feedback by using Strategy~\ref{str}, the answer set will contain more than one word after $k-2$ rounds, i.e. $|P_{k-2}|>1$. \end{proposition} \begin{remark} It can be inferred from Proposition~\ref{prop:2} that there are at least two words to choose in the $(k-1)$st round, which means that any codebreaker cannot solve the puzzle in $k-1$ rounds facing Strategy~\ref{str}.
+Then we have $G(k)\ge k$.
+Consequently, Proposition~\ref{prop:1} can be deduced from Proposition~\ref{prop:2}. \end{remark}

-Then we are going to prove \Cref{prop:2}.
+We are now going to prove Proposition~\ref{prop:2}.
 We first do some preparations.